amcoolalphonce/Solve_Attendance_Issues_At_AW/README.md

 Buy biometric thumb scanners and place them at the entance of the class before the class begins Connect the scanners to a central server/database where attendance can be stored
 ## 2. Database Setup
 Access the Student Management Information System database to have every student's and lecturers's data.
-Specify the database to Engineering Department only and further divide it into the different Faculties(Where Electrical has its own and Civil  also has its own)
+Specify the database to Engineering Department only and further divide it into the different Faculties(Where Electrical has its own and Civil  also has its own etc...)
 ## 3. Attendance software
+Create software that interfaces with the thumbprint scanners, captures thumbprint data, and records attendance information
 ## 4. Attendance Calculation
 ## 5. Integration with Student Portal
 ## 6. Attendance Reporting for Instructors